We are currently closed

 • Requests to share certificate numbers or images

-• Claims of special or preferential access to the DVLA
+• Claims of special or preferential access to DVLA

 • Pressure to move payments off secure platforms